For more information call

 First, use Dryzone Mould Remover to get rid of surface mould staining.

-Then, make sure mould stays gone.
-Dryzone Mould Sanitiser removes the invisible mould hyphae that lie under the surface of mould-ridden walls.
+Next, use Dryzone Mould Sanitiser to remove the invisible mould hyphae that lie under the surface of mould-ridden walls.

-Once the mould has been eliminated, apply a mould-resistant paint or anti-mould additive to maintain a biocidal barrier to mould growth.
-In tandem with solving environmental and structural issues, this ensures that the property remains mould-free.
+Apply a mould-resistant paint or anti-mould additive to maintain a biocidal barrier to mould growth after the mould has been eliminated.
+This ensures that the property remains mould-free in tandem with solving environmental and structural issues.

 Step 3: Address building deficiencies

 Remember – giving tenants the tools to constantly firefight minor mould issues is not the sole solution.
-While you should equip tenants with mould removers, solving the underlying environmental issue that’s causing mould growth is essential.
+Solving the underlying environmental issue that causes mould growth is essential.

 Dealing with building deficiencies, condensation issues, and a lack of ventilation will help you maintain a healthy living environment.